BillSchultzPhD/BillSchultzPhDsite/content/projects/collab/index.md

 # publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: Participation in multi-stakeholder forums in the Albertine Graben increased community collaborations with various actors, and strategic targeting of such forums could substantially increase their impacts.
+summary: Multi-stakeholder forums in the Albertine Graben improved subsequent community collaboration with various decision-makers, and strategically targetting such forums could increase their impacts even more.

 tags:
 featured: true